maliniakh/buckets/README.md

 ## Buckets

 This project was done as a part of my M.Sc (learning by imitation applied to poker) thesis.
 Buckets in poker AI terminology stand for a way of grouping card evaluations.
-Consider such two example hands:
+Consider such two example hands (holeCards @ tableCards)

 > AT @ AJ4 <br />
 > A9 @ AJ4